-- 1. The high school regional festivals are held at Mississippi State University and the University of Southern Mississippi. - 2.
-The State SETC Screening Auditions, which are coordinated by the Mississippi State Auditions Coordinator, are held in November.
-See Operations Manual: State Auditions Coordinator for details on this festival. - 3.
-The SETC Convention is held every year during the first week of March.
-There is an All-States Meeting and an Executive Director, President, State Representatives meeting that all three positions should attend.
-Also, there are Community and Secondary festivals that take place during SETC to which the President should lend support both before and during the convention.
+- 1. High school regional festivals are held at Mississippi State University and the University of Southern Mississippi in late fall. - 2.
+The Southeastern Theatre Conference (SETC) Convention is held every year in late February or early March. - a.
+State SETC Screening Auditions are held virtually. - b.
+There is an All-States Meeting and an Executive Director, President, State Representatives meeting that all three positions should attend. - c.
+There are Community and Secondary festivals that take place during SETC to which the President should lend support both before and during the convention.